The-Marcy-Lab-School/6-0-0-nodes-and-linked-lists/README.md

 ![Though cloud of cars](./img/abstract-cars.png)

 In the real world, the idea of a car is similar to an abstract data type.
-All cars have doors, wheels, and an engine and with my driver's license, I can operate pretty much any kind of car.
-However, each manufacturer has a different approach to creating their cars and, under the hood (literally), they may look very different.
+All cars have doors, wheels, and an engine, and with my driver's license, I can operate pretty much any car.
+However, each manufacturer has a different approach to creating their cars, and under the hood (literally), they may look very different.

-<details><summary>Q: What are some other real world analogies of abstract data types?</summary>
+<details><summary>Q: What are some other real-world analogies of abstract data types?</summary>

 * shoes
 * notebooks